jayedrashid/React-Jumpstart/README.md

     setCount(count + 1);
     setCount(count + 1);  // batch not working
   }

+  // Because, our count value here is just the value of count when we render our function.

   const subtract = () => {
     setCount(count - 1);
   }